gweezini/MyGov-Guard-AI/README.md

 ---

 ## 👥 Target Audience
-We have specifically designed this platform to cater to the needs of those most at risk:
+We have specifically designed this platform to cater to two primary segments:

-* **Elderly Citizens:** Seniors who may struggle with complex digital interfaces and are frequently targeted by high-pressure scam tactics.
+* **The Most Vulnerable:** Elderly citizens and B40 communities who are frequently targeted by high-pressure scam tactics and may struggle with complex official terminology.
-* **B40 Communities:** Lower-income groups who require accessible, free-to-use tools to protect their hard-earned savings.
-* **Non-Tech Savvy Users:** Individuals who find legal and government terminology intimidating and need simplified, direct explanations.
-* **SME Owners:** Small business owners who receive numerous official notices and need to quickly distinguish between legitimate tax documents and fraudulent invoices.
+* **The Mass Market:** Busy professionals and youth who require a universal "Digital Shield" to quickly verify administrative notices and government communications.

+---

+## 🌏 Real-World Impact
+MyGov-Guard AI is built to deliver tangible benefits to Malaysian society:

+* **Financial Security:** Directly protecting life savings and retirement funds from being drained by fraudulent schemes.
+* **Digital Confidence:** Replacing the fear and anxiety associated with complex official jargon with clarity and understanding.
+* **Closing the Gap:** Ensuring no Malaysian is left behind in the national transition to **e-Kerajaan** (Digital Government).

 ---